benlau/underline/README.md

 _::forIn(QObject* object, iteratee)
 ```

-Iterates all the string keyed proeprties of an object and calls iteratee function.
-The iteratee is invoked with one to three arguments: [value, [key, [collection]]].
+Iterates all the string key proeprties of an object and calls the iteratee function.
+The iteratee function is invoked with one to three arguments: [value, [key, [collection]]].

 Arguments:

- * object: The source of object.
+ * object: The source object.
 Support types: QObject*, QMap, QVariantMap, std::map
  * iteratee: The function invoked per iteration.
-If the source object is a QObject, the data type of key argument is QString.
+If the source object is a QObject, the data type of the key argument is QString.

 Returns: